 about

-Carolien Scholtes worked from 1987 to 2008 as a scenographer, filmmaker, initiator of multidisciplinary projects, and lecturer at institutions including the Gerrit Rietveld Academy in Amsterdam.
+Carolien Scholtes worked from 1987 to 2008 as a scenographer, filmmaker, initiator of multidisciplinary projects, and lecturer at several artinstitutions including 17 years at the Gerrit Rietveld Academy in Amsterdam.
+Among others she designed the set for choreographer Guido Severien for the Rambert Dance company in londen.
 She designed the format for Res Publica, a two-year project about the constitution that traveled throughout the provinces (1997-1998), initiated and shaped De verlaten tijd (The Abandoned Time), a project about forms of conversation at Dasarts (2000), and created a room service trolley containing seven films about the history of the Lloyd Hotel.

 In 2008, she suffered brain damage, a turning point in her life and work.
 She turned inward and began working independently in her studio.

 You could say that there are two currents in her work.
-One is more concerned with the violent and absurd sides of society, and the other deals with the mystical world of the inexpressible.
+One is more concerned with the violent and absurd sides of society (for example the series Let the modernists come in, 2021 -2023).
+The other one deals with the mystical world of the inexpressible (for example the series Pending (2018 - 2019) and The Martyrs (2024 - 2025).

 Her work is included in the collections of Boymans van Beuningen, de Amsterdam UMC kunstcollectie and Fondation Custodia in Parijs.